dexecutor/dexecutor-examples/README.md

-# dexecutor-examples
+# Dexecutor Sample Application

-Dexecutor samaple Application
+A sample application demonstrating how Dexecutor can be used to simplify and improve the performance of Data Migration process in an application.